Phanindra08/parser/README.md

-# 🚀 Welcome to Our Parser Project
+# 🚀 Parser Project
+Welcome to the Parser Project.
+This guide will help you to set up, build and run the Parser application.

 ## 🔧 Prerequisites

-Before you start, make sure you have the appropriate tools which are listed below.:
+Before you start, make sure you have the appropriate tools installed on your system:

 | 🛠 Tools            | 🔢 Version | 🔗 Link                                                                      |
 |---------------------|------------|------------------------------------------------------------------------------|